Aiyu jelly: Jelly making

 Water will slowly seep out of the jelly some time after it sets, and it will turn back to a liquid over the course of several days.

 The jelly is usually served with honey and lemon juice but can also be included in other sweetened beverages or shaved ice and is particularly popular as a cool drink in hot summers.

 Chemistry

 The gelling agent in aiyu seeds is pectin.
 Pectines are located in the transparent layer on the surface of seeds and not the inside of seeds, which is why they are extracted by washing and rubbing instead of grinding to a powder.
-The main component of the water extract was found to be LMP (low methoxy pectin), as opposed to high metoxy pectins prevalent in commercially used sources such as apples or citrus peels.
+The main component of the water extract was found to be LMP (low methoxy pectin), as opposed to high methoxy pectins prevalent in commercially used sources such as apples or citrus peels.
 LMP gels in presence of divalent cations, which are found in sufficient amount in water (when undistilled), thus causing a creation of jelly.